-Such a positive response encourages us to improve things even more and we’ve just refurbished the Visitor Centre which features improved facilities and a new museum displaying an exclusive collection of exclusive, stunning Blue John.
+Such a positive response encourages us to improve things even more and we have refurbished the Visitor Centre which features improved facilities and a new museum displaying an exclusive collection of stunning Blue John.

-You can also have a peek at some of what you can see her at Treak Cliff Cavern in our gallery.
+You can also have a peek at some of what you can see here at Treak Cliff Cavern in our gallery.

 A truly unique, “hands-on” experience available nowhere else in the world!